|

 **This class will be taught In-Person**

-For many computer users ChatGPT has replaced the traditional search engines (e.g., Google, Bing, Yahoo! and others) as the “go to” way for answering questions online.
-Its natural language interface and conversational style makes it very appealing and fun to use.
-To take full advantage of this powerful AI technology, a course on how to use ChatGPT can be very useful for maximizing its potential for learning, productivity, and creativity.
-By understanding its capabilities, limitations, and best practices, users can craft more effective prompts, critically evaluate responses, and integrate AI assistance seamlessly into their workflows.
+For many computer users AI chatbots (such as ChatGPT, Gemini, Claude, etc.) have replaced the traditional search engines (e.g., Google, Bing, DuckDuckGo and others) as the preferred methods way for making online queries.
+Their natural language interfaces (text or voice) and conversational styles makes them very appealing and fun to use.
+To take full advantage of this powerful AI technology, a course on how to use AI chatbots can be very useful for maximizing their potential for learning, productivity, and creativity.
+By understanding their capabilities, limitations, and best practices, users can craft more effective prompts, critically evaluate responses, and integrate AI assistance seamlessly into their workflows.
 Such a course can help individuals—from students to professionals—enhance their research, automate routine tasks, and generate high-quality content while maintaining ethical considerations.
-Learning how to interact with ChatGPT efficiently ensures that users harness AI as a valuable assistant rather than relying on it uncritically, fostering both digital literacy and responsible AI usage.
-This course will cover the fundamentals of ChatGPT and the crafting of query prompts and other mechanisms for interfacing with it.
+Learning how to interact with AI chatbots efficiently ensures that users harness AI as a valuable assistant rather than relying on it uncritically, fostering both digital literacy and responsible AI usage.
+This course will cover the fundamentals of AI chatbots and the crafting of query prompts and other mechanisms for interfacing with it.
 Extensive use of examples will be used, and surprises can certainly be expected.

 Days: W